ShevchenkoArtur/near/README.md

 ==================

 1. The "backend" code lives in the `/contract/assebmly` folder.
 You can find out them contract code and tests
 2. The frontend code lives in the `/src` folder.
-You can find utils and config files configuration and other components
+You can find out utils and config files configuration and other components

 Deploy
 ======